krsnvijay/prime/README.md

 ## Reference Plot

-Watch this video from [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) to know more about patterns with prime numbers
+Watch [this video](https://youtu.be/EK32jo7i5LQ) from [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) to know more about patterns with prime numbers

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EK32jo7i5LQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is a polar plot `(r,Θ)` with `r = prime number` and `Θ = prime number * 360`, recreated by me from the video.